Hays, Kansas: Geography

-Hays is located in northwestern Kansas at the intersection of Interstate 70 and U.S. Route 183, Hays is 134 mi northwest of Wichita, 256 mi west of Kansas City, and 311 mi east-southeast of Denver.
+Hays is located in northwestern Kansas at the intersection of Interstate 70 and U.S. Route 183.
+Hays is 134 mi northwest of Wichita, 256 mi west of Kansas City, and 311 mi east-southeast of Denver.

-The city lies in the Smoky Hills region of the Great Plains approximately 11 mi north of the Smoky Hill River and 15 mi south of the Saline River.
+The city lies in the Smoky Hills region of the Great Plains, approximately 11 mi north of the Smoky Hill River and 15 mi south of the Saline River.
 Big Creek, a tributary of the Smoky Hill River, runs through the southwestern part of the city.
 Chetolah Creek, a tributary of Big Creek, flows south through the eastern part of the city.

 According to the United States Census Bureau, the city has a total area of 8.64 sqmi, all land.

 Climate

 Hays sits near the convergence of a humid continental climate (Köppen Dwa) and a temperate semi-arid climate (Köppen BSk).
 It typically experiences hot summers with variable humidity and cold winters.
 Due to its geographic location at a climatic boundary, severe weather is common, with tornadoes a major threat, especially in the spring and early summer months.
 On average, January is the coldest month, and July is both the hottest and wettest month.
 The hottest temperature recorded in Hays was 117 F on July 13, 1934, while the coldest temperature recorded was -26 F on January 14, 1905, and February 13, 1905.
+Hays reached 107 °F (41.7 °C) on April 23, 1989, which is the highest April temperature recorded in the United States outside of Arizona, California and Texas.